asumagic/AshBF/README.md

 Enables brainfuck program execution.
 Disabling this may be useful when you are only interested by the IL assembly listings or when you want to profile IL generation.
 `1` is the default.

-## TODO list

-### Performance
-- Generally, creating and improving optimizations performed over the bytecode
-- Predetermining certain memory cells to enable more aggressive optimizations
-- Allow passing the memory vector to the interpreter directly to avoid allocation within the interpreter, when running it often
-- Implement a vector with a short data optimization to use in the optimizer, avoiding dynamic allocation for small arrays
-- WebAssembly JIT

-### Stability
-- Implement `-sanitize`, without reducing performance when disabled
-- Implementing a safe but fast enough VM (i.e. a `-sanitize`r VM?) for more solid optimization regression testing and VM regression testing
-- Watchdog to timeout execution of broken programs in regression testing
-- Regression testing for the AOTs
-- Unit tests
-- Asynchronous execution for the JS bindings

-### Usability
-- More warnings
-- Memory map exporter
-- Brainfuck debugger, including breakpoints

-### Project-based features
-- External IRC/Discord bot?
-- Web IDE